uvasrg/oblivc-web/content/dca.md

 point-of-failure that could have disastrous consequences, so CAs go to great lengths to attempt to protect and control the use of their private keys.
-Nevertheless, keys are sometimes compromised and may be misused accidentially or intentionally by insiders.
+Nevertheless, keys are sometimes compromised and may be misused accidentally or intentionally by insiders.

 We propose a new model where a CA's private key is split among multiple parties, and signatures are produced using a secure